1946 Raisin Bowl: Game summary

-The Drake took the early 6-0 first quarter lead on a Wallace Rooker 1-yard run, but missed the PAT.
-Fresno State would score a second-quarter touchdown courtesy of a Jack Kelly 19-yard run, tying the game 6-6.
-The ensuing PAT was blocked by Drake, leading to a 6-6 halftime score.
-The third quarter would see Fresno State take their only lead of the game on a Mel Gustafson 1-yard run.
+The Drake took the early 6–0 first quarter lead on a Wallace Rooker one-yard run, but missed the PAT.
+Fresno State scored a second-quarter touchdown courtesy of a Jack Kelly 19-yard run, tying the game 6–6.
+The ensuing PAT was blocked by Drake, leading to a 6–6 halftime score.
+In the third quarter, the Bulldogs took their only lead of the game on a Mel Gustafson one-yard run.
 Fresno State again missed the PAT.
-The lead would last only a quarter as a fourth quarter Drake touchdown pass from Jack Coupe to Charles McDowell set up the game winning extra point by Jim Baer.
+The lead lasted only a quarter as a fourth quarter Drake touchdown pass from Jack Coupe to Charles McDowell set up the game winning extra point by Jim Baer.
 Fresno State set a bowl record of nine turnovers.
-The Drake defense intercepted six passes and recovered three fumbles in the 13-12 victory the game ended with a very close score.
+The Drake defense intercepted six passes and recovered three fumbles in the 13–12 victory the game ended with a very close score.

 Aftermath

-The victory would improve Drake's bowl record to 1-0.
-Fresno State fell to 2-1 in bowl games.
+The victory wimproved Drake's bowl record to 1–0.
+Fresno State fell to 2–1 in bowl games.
 Drake became the first Iowa team to participate in a college football bowl game.